Mac Freezing after Tahoe Update? Try These 5 Fixes

 Uninstall Crashed Apps

-BuhoCleaner is a good choice.
-It's an application removal tool designed specifically for MacBook users that can delete your unwanted apps with one click and leave no trace.
-After removal, you can choose whether to reinstall the app or not, depending on your needs.
+BuhoCleaner is a recommended tool for Mac users.
+It can uninstall apps completely with one click and leave no trace.
+After removal, you can choose to reinstall the app if needed.

-- Free download, install and launch BuhoCleaner.
+- Free download, install, and launch BuhoCleaner.

-- Find and clickApp Uninstall on the left menu.
+- Click App Uninstall in the left menu.

 Disable Unwanted Login Items

-- Free download , install and launch BuhoCleaner.
+- Free download, install, and launch BuhoCleaner.

 - Click Startup Items.